sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 ### SSH-able nodes

 #### SM11
 A "set free" fat node that SBCS users can ssh directly into.
 The GPFS is mounted and it should work like any other part of Apocrita, just that the Sun Grid Engine doesnt schedule jobs here so that it is free for users to handle themselves.
-Check whether or not the machine is free before you start something big, and maybe use a [nice value](http://linux.die.net/man/1/nice).
+Check whether or not the machine is free (top, htop) before you start something, and maybe use a [nice value](http://linux.die.net/man/1/nice).
+To log in, just type `ssh sm11` when logged into a frontend.
+You can also make an ssh shortcut in your config file, explained below.

 * Four 12-core AMD Opteron(TM) Processor 6234 - 2.4GHz
 * Mem 512GB